 "The discovery of Porto Maior is further evidence of the arrival of this technology from Africa, given the similarities that the site shares with deposits of African tools," conclude experts.

-Featured image credit: Eduardo Mendez Quintas
+Featured image credit: The large tools are consistent with a culture known as Acheulean.
+Eduardo Mendez Quintas